-GPS Tracking Systems Tested in California Disaster Drill
+GPS Trackers Tested in California Disaster Drill

-Over 7 million Californians participated in a state-wide earthquake drill to test emergency services, response times, and other vital emergency-related tasks in preparation of a catastrophic quake.
+Over 7 million Californians participated in a statewide earthquake drill to test emergency services, response times, and other vital emergency-related tasks in preparation for a catastrophic quake.
 The drill was the largest to ever take place in American history.
 Mobile simulators were used to represent the force of a powerful quake, and emergency search rescue services were deployed to strategic locations during the earthquake simulation.
 A state official said, “In order for us to understand the full capabilities of search and rescue personnel, as well as other emergency crews, a massive simulation was necessary to gauge California’s level of preparedness.”
 Today, GPS tracking systems monitor almost all emergency vehicles in the field.
-The GPS tracking systems help in deployment, mobilization, and accountability of emergency personnel.
+The GPS tracking systems help in the deployment, mobilization, and accountability of emergency personnel.

 The simulation was to prepare Californians for a quake measuring a 7.5 magnitude or greater.